What We Do

 Supporting Specialist Assessment Services

 At the core of our work is the specialist assessment service for any child or young person in the UK, aged 2-18, who stammers.
 Both parents attend with their child where possible, so that the stammering issue can be fully assessed in the context of each individual family.
 Families are seen by two specialist therapists who spend a morning or afternoon with the child and their parents during which they can identify and fully understand the factors underlying the child’s stammer.
-In 2016/17 ASC funded 315 assessments.

 The assessment which has been developed and refined over the last 20 years, is the cornerstone of each child’s subsequent therapy and greatly increases the likelihood of a successful outcome.